erdc/quest/docs/install.rst

     a.
 Install Quest into new environment::

-        conda create -n quest -c conda-forge -c erdc quest
+        conda create -n quest -c conda-forge quest

     b.
 Install Quest into existing environment::

-        conda install -c erdc -c conda-forge quest
+        conda install -c conda-forge quest

     .. note::

-        Becuase of incompatibilities with the dependencies between conda-forge and the defaults channel, the environment must have been created with conda-forge.
+        Because of incompatibilities with the dependencies between conda-forge and the defaults channel, the environment must have been created with conda-forge.

 3. Refer to :doc:`quickstart` for more help getting started with Quest.